If your are traveling to the state of Hawaii, please click here for important information.

 RT-PCR: A nasopharyngeal swab is performed and the SARS-CoV-2 RNA, Qualitative Real-Time RT-PCR test is used to detect if the Coronavirus Disease 2019 (COVID-19) is active.
 Results are typically available within 1-3 days.
 The test used has been authorized by the FDA under an EUA.
 This type of test is checking for an active COVID-19 infection and should be used for those who currently have symptoms.

 This test meets MOST travel requirements and clearance for essential and healthcare workers.
-It is your responsibility to ensure you are obtaining the proper test required by your airline, destination or other requiring organization within the proper time frame.

-Antigen testing: A nasopharyngeal swab is performed and the COVID-19 Antigen test is used for the qualitive detection of the nucleocapsid protein antigen from SARS-CoV-2 is present.
+Rapid Antigen testing: A nasopharyngeal swab is performed and the COVID-19 Antigen test is used for the qualitive detection of the nucleocapsid protein antigen from SARS-CoV-2 is present.
 Results are typically available within 24 hours.
 The test used has been authorized by the FDA under an EUA.
 This type of test is checking for an active COVID-19 infection and should be used for those who currently have symptoms.

 Antibody testing: A blood draw is performed to use the IgG antibody serology test.
 This test may help identify people who may have been previously exposed to or overcame SARS-CoV-2.
 This type of COVID-19 test is for individuals who think they may have had COVID-19 and do not currently have symptoms.
 This test must be performed at least 14 days after having symptoms to be effective.
 Results are typically available within 1-2 days.
 The test used has been authorized by the FDA under an EUA.